Program in Creative Writing

 A good writing program replaces the counseling that once obtained privately between writers.
 Hemingway denigrated the idea of writing schools, but he had in Gertrude Stein and Ezra Pound arguably the two best teaching editors in Western letters.
 Faulkner sought out Sherwood Anderson, Robert Lowell spent a summer with Allen Tate, and we have Famous Pairs: Coleridge and Wordsworth, Melville and Hawthorne, Eliot and Pound, Joyce and Beckett.
 The writing program is the modern equivalent of this kind of collaboration.
 A good program also serves to connect its students to the world of publishing, something we work at informally and also through our annual Visiting Editors weekend.
 (Some of our students go on to work in publishing; graduates of our program include editors at such magazines as New England Review, the Oxford American, and The New Yorker.)

 We look for writers whose work is suited to the strengths and interests of our particular faculty.
 Often the students showing us workable potential are not the most accomplished writers in the applicant pool, and those who are most accomplished may not be so in ways that we can address.
 The students here are ambitious and modest.
 They offer their writing in a comfortable atmosphere of rigor and respect, and learn the difficult art of salubrious critique of formative work.
-They learn from their fellows as much as from their teachers and take their literature seminars from one of the strongest graduate faculties in the country.
+They learn from their fellows as much as from their teachers.

-We have seven writing faculty on staff, all present at least two years, and often all three years, of a student’s tenure in the program.
+We have six writing faculty on staff, all present at least two years, and often all three years, of a student’s tenure in the program.

 If the work that this faculty publishes appeals to you, we encourage you to apply.
 Each year, we receive about 500 applications from students around the world.
 We admit six applicants per year in each genre.